twochemist/nuxt-blog/content/home.md

 ![copy](https://i.imgur.com/ojFoNeE.jpg)
-### Hey, I'm a Web Developer based in Germany, DE.
+### Hey, I'm a programmer based in Germany - EU.
-I've been making web applications with `JavaScript` and hobby projects in `Python`, `C++`.
+I've been making hobby projects in `Python` | `C++` and web applications with `JavaScript`.
 From time to time I code personal [projects](/projects) and even [write](/posts) about it.

 ### Always playing around with Tech.
-  I've been in love with web development for over half my life.
+I've been in love with Web Development for over half my life.
 It's a space of constantly changing and exciting new technology.
+This is a list of technologies that I've become interested in:

 #### 💻 Front End Development